abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 [Reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Evolution_of_HTTP)

-**HTTP/1.1**: single connection, no streams, uses TCP
+**HTTP/1**: every request requires a new TCP connection

+**HTTP/1.1**: persistent single TCP connection, no streams, Head-Of-Line blocking (a connection can only support a few parellel connections at a time, otherwise we may have to wait)

-**HTTP/2**: single connection, multiple streams over TCP (multiplexing) (packet loss detection and retransmission over TCP, can block all streams)
+**HTTP/2**: single connection, multiple streams over TCP (multiplexing) (packet loss detection and retransmission over TCP can block all streams (i.e. HOL blocking over TCP layer still exists))

-**HTTP/3**: multiple streams over UDP, runs packet loss detection and retransmission independently for each stream (no blocking unlike HTTP/2).
+**HTTP/3**: multiple streams over UDP, runs packet loss detection and retransmission independently for each stream (no blcocking unlike HTTP/2).
 Combines TLS handshake with QUIC handshake to reduce network latency.

 ### Messages
 ![](https://learning.oreilly.com/library/view/http-the-definitive/1565925092/httpatomoreillycomsourceoreillyimages96838.png)